infonomic/remix.infonomic.io/README.md

 ### Remix

-Remix is pretty cool and we admire the [Remix Philosophy](https://remix.run/docs/en/v1/pages/philosophy).
-We've tried to do things the Remix way - but, obviously we're new to Remix and so suggestions are welcome.
-There are a lot of good example Remix projects out there - including (but not limited to)...
+Remix is pretty cool, and we've tried to do things the Remix way - but, obviously we're new to Remix and so suggestions are welcome.
+There are a few good example Remix projects out there - including (but not limited to)...

 [https://github.com/jacob-ebey/remix-dashboard-template](https://github.com/jacob-ebey/remix-dashboard-template)<br>
 [https://github.com/jacob-ebey/remix-ecommerce](https://github.com/jacob-ebey/remix-ecommerce)<br>